OpenCircuits/OpenCircuits/Definitions - Logic Gates.md

 # Welcome to OpenCircuits!

 I wanted to create this document to define the logic gate electrical components used OpenCircuits.
-This document will the components used in the side-bar.

 # Buffer
 A digital buffer (or a voltage buffer) is an electronic circuit element that is used to isolate the input from the output, providing either no voltage or a voltage that is same as the input voltage.
 It draws very little current and will not disturb the original circuit.